 The suspension bridge connects Lisbon, on the north bank, with the commuter districts of Alameda on the south bank.
 The bridge is a distinctive landmark of Lisbon and crossing the Ponte 25 de Abril bridge makes for a fantastic entrance to Lisbon.

-The stunning Ponte 25 de Abril in Lisbon
+The iconic Ponte 25 de Abril bridge, looking north into Lisbon

 The road level is 70m above the River Tejo allowing cruise and container ships to pass easily beneath and enter the docks of Lisbon.
 The total length of the Ponte 25 de Abril is 2.3km.
 The consortium which built the bridge was headed by The United Steel Export Company who employed approximately 3000 workers on the site.